V1EngineeringInc/V1EngineeringInc-Docs/docs/mp3dp/index.md

 ## Extruder Options

-This can really print fast if you used a remote drive or bowden system, but it is plenty robust to handle a direct drive extruder.
+This can really print fast if you use a remote drive or bowden system, but it is plenty robust to handle a direct drive extruder.

-The Hemera is a solid option for a direct drive extruder, here are some I desgned and use along with the CAD file links.
+The Hemera is a solid option for a direct drive extruder, here is one I desgned and use, along with the CAD files.
 [Hemera Mount on Prusa Printers](https://www.prusaprinters.org/prints/99754-mp3dp-repeat-hemera-mount-bl-touch-and-fan-duct), [Thingiverse](https://www.thingiverse.com/thing:5170332)- Uses a 5015 fan and the BL Touch.